tableau/server-client-python/docs/api-ref.md

 `tags` |  The tags that have been added to the workbook.
 `updated_at` |  The date and time when the workbook was last updated.
 `views`   | The list of views (`ViewItem`) for the workbook.
 You must first call the [workbooks.populate_views](#workbooks.populate_views) method to access this data.
 See the [ViewItem class](#viewitem-class).
+`materialized_views_enabled` | Specify `true` to enable materialized views for the workbook, available from version 3.3.